pdl/Articulate/README.md

 >  ... and then go to http://localhost:3000/
 >
 > Don't want a blog?
 Don't worry, many other things are possible!
+>
+> Want to know more?
+The `Development.md` file in the source distribution will get you started working with or on Articulate.
+Articulate is on CPAN and you can read the documentation at [https://metacpan.org/pod/Articulate](https://metacpan.org/pod/Articulate).

 ## Who should use Articulate?